 Havard Can Assist You With Your Moisture Control Needs

 Excess moisture can be a serious concern for both residential and commercial spaces.
 Leaks, poor ventilation, or seasonal flooding can lead to condensation build-up, which can cause wallpaper to peel, boards to warp and rot, and allow mold to grow.
 Homeowners in your area are commonly affected by brown rot, white rot, and other fungi.
 Pests such as termites, carpenter ants, and paper product pests looking to gain residence in your building exploit these conditions.
-If you suspect that you have a moisture control issue, we encourage you to reach out to one of our experienced and professional inspectors at Havard today for a free consultation.
+If you suspect that you have a moisture control issue in AL, LA, or MS, we encourage you to reach out to one of our experienced and professional inspectors at Havard today for a free consultation.

 Moisture Treatment Process

 Our technicians schedule an inspection to identify problem areas in your home which may have increased humidity levels.
 Problem areas for most properties include basements, crawlspaces, and attics, so these areas will be closely inspected.
 Havard will identify not only areas that have moisture control issues but also look for pest infestations that may have developed due to condensation.
 Damp wood, drywall, and wallpaper are all attractants for small pests.

 If we identify mold or excess moisture damage, our team will document their findings and work with you to develop a treatment plan that fits your needs and your budget.
 Common solutions for excess moisture include the installation of vapor barriers, adding more ventilation, and applying fungus treatments.
 Our technicians can make small repairs, but if the ventilation issues require extensive work we may refer you to a contractor.

 Upon developing the treatment plan, we’ll schedule a start date with you to begin increasing ventilation to the impacted areas of your home.
 If you have mold, our team will work to remove affected boards and other contaminated materials.